utopalex/SenSorManager/README.md

 # SenSorManager
-This is a SenSorManager demo,contains gravity,orientation,accelerometer and so on.
+This is a demo to display Android SensorManager values such as gravity,orientation,accelerometer and so on.

-里面包含一个小球随手机而移动的demo。
+It is a slightly modernized version of https://github.com/1994jeff/SenSorManager